ishahid/django-gdm/README.rst

        from gdm.models.tree import Person, Family

-4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a persons and families (you'll need the Admin app enabled).
+4. Start the development server and visit http://127.0.0.1:8000/admin/ to create persons and families (you'll need the Admin app enabled).